aleksandarstefanoff/Pure-HTML-CV-site/README.md

 # pure-html-cv

-Website with limited functionality, developed entirely in HTML.
+Website with limited functionality, developed entirely in HTML (without any CSS).
 For educational purposes only.